preston/hsp-marketplace-documentation/hsp-project/docs/index.md

 The HL7 Health Services Platform Marketplace (HSPM or “Marketplace”) is an HL7/HSPC published specification for publication, cataloging, discovering, and deployment of products and executable knowledge.

 This site contains the various published versions of the specification.
-If you're looking for more general information on Health Services Platform Marketplace , you can find those at [https://www.hspconsortium.org/developers/marketplace/](https://www.hspconsortium.org/developers/marketplace/).
+If you're looking for more general information on Marketplace reference _implementations_, you can find those at [Logica Health (formerly HSPC)](https://www.logicahealth.org).

-Releases of the specification have been formally published through HL7.
+Releases of the specification -- not reference implementations -- are formally balloted and published through HL7 exclusively.
+Likewise, Logica Health engages in implementation activities but is not a standards developing organization (SDO).

-Ballot versions are the precursors to a released version and go through a period of community feedback.
-They are archived here for historical posterity.
+Historical ballot versions archived here are presented for historical context and posterity.

-**Version History**
+## History of Major Changes

 | Version                    | Date       | Description |